RENCI/tic-map-pipeline-script/README.md

 ```
 PUT /table/<table>
 ```
-with file `data` in csv with header, and requestBody json for additional columns
+with file `data` in csv with header, and `json` for additional columns

 append table
 ```
 POST /table/<table>
 ```
-with file `data` in csv with header, and requestBody json for additional columns
+with file `data` in csv with header, and `json` for additional columns